Neutral / cushion / high arch

 This product has an anatomical last, which means that the platform has a foot-shaped curve that accommodates the natural curvature of the human foot.

-The outsole unit makes use of blown rubber.
+The outsole unit makes use of blown rubber which can be also found in the popular road running shoe, Brooks Glycerin 16.
 This material is responsible for doling out traction over the surfaces.
 Also, it has a soft nature to add a bit of cushioning that complements the midsole foam.

 Horizontal, vertical and slanting flex grooves allow the foot to bend naturally throughout the activity.
 It also makes the platform more fluid in its motion and capacity to propel the runner forward.